-After many years of Astrophysics research and Data Science work, I think I’m ready to make a positive change in the world.
-And I hope to soon be able to apply my technical skills in a job that aims at effectively tackling some of the world’s most pressing problems.
+After many years of astrophysics research and data science work, I’m ready to make a positive change in the world, and I want to apply my technical skills to effectively tackle some of the world’s most pressing problems.

 To read my posts about music, you can visit my Music page.

-I have directed, filmed, edited and colored numerous short videos.
+I have directed, filmed, edited and coloured numerous short videos.
 I attended a Filmmaking Summer School at the University of Melbourne and a course on documentary-making at the Australian Film Television and Radio School.
-I have edited videos for universities, NGOs and other private events, and have collaborated in a documentary with an Emmy-awarded director.
+I have edited videos for universities, NGOs and other private events, and have collaborated on a documentary with an Emmy-awarded director.

 Science communication is another one of my passions, which is why most videos on my YouTube Channel are about science.
 In fact, two of them have won awards in international contests.